 Treatment and Management of House-soiling

 The design and management of the litter box are critical for encouraging acceptable toileting habits.
-You should always start by evaluating the litter box when house-soiling occurs.
+When house-soiling occurs, you should always start by evaluating the litter box.

 Designing an Optimal Litter Box

-- Cats usually prefer quiet, private places.
-Avoid busy areas of the home and locations where a cat could be cornered in, blocked off, or unable to flee.
+We recommend to avoid placing food and water close to the litter box.
+Additionally, cats usually prefer quiet, private places so avoid busy areas of the home and locations where a cat could be cornered in, blocked off, or unable to flee.

 Managing the Litter Box